Liangfu Chen's Homepage

 $ gcc -Xclang -fopenmp hello.c -o hello -liomp5

-the simple example can be sucessfully compiled without install extra compiler through brew
+the simple example can be sucessfully compiled without install extra compiler through brew.

 Conclusion

-should be used instead of normal-fopenmp
+• The option -Xclang -fopenmp should be used instead of normal -fopenmp.

-.- The openmp runtime library should be downloaded from https://www.openmprtl.org/download .
+• The openmp runtime library should be downloaded from https://www.openmprtl.org/download .

-.- During link stage of compiling your program, directly link to
+• During link stage of compiling your program, directly link to libiomp5.dylib, instead of gomp which exists in linux.

 Configure CMAKE to Create Xcode Project with OpenMP enabled